Fleetwood Mac's Christine McVie dies at 79

 "We would like everyone to keep Christine in their hearts and remember the life of an incredible human being, and revered musician who was loved universally," the statement said.

-McVie left Fleetwood Mac in 1998 and largely stayed out of the public eye.
-She rejoined for world tours in 2014 and 2019 that included New Zealand concerts in Auckland and Dunedin.

-As well as working with Fleetwood Mac, McVie also released three solo albums, including the collection Songbird earlier this year.
+As well as working with Fleetwood Mac, McVie also released three solo albums.

 Eight of her songs appeared on the band’s 1988 Greatest Hits album.